nyankson-benjamin/architecture-challange/README.md

 ## Project Description

-I used context api together with useReducer hook to manage the state of the application.
+I used context API to manage the state of the application.

 ### steps: